 Sheesh Mahal is the main attraction of the Queen’s Palace.
-After visiting many mirror palaces during my recent solo trip to India, I must say now I’m in love with all mirror palaces :-).
+After visiting many mirror palaces during my recent solo trip to India, I must say now I’m in love with all the mirror palaces :-).
 Truly, I had no idea any mirror or glass artworks can be so fascinating.
 Sheesh Mahal in the City Palace built by Maharana Pratap for his wife during the 17th century.

 Moti Mahal or Pearl Palace was built by M. Karansingh in between 1620 – 1676.
 This palace is also full of beautiful glass artworks and interior designs.